vinisuarez/adventofcode/README.md

-Mine solutions in scala for https://adventofcode.com/
+My solutions in scala for https://adventofcode.com/